wallarm/product-documentation/docs/latest/about-wallarm-waf/deployment-best-practices.md

 Depending on your specific environment we recommend you configure the following [triggers](../user-guides/triggers/triggers.md):

-* Monitoring for the increased level of malicious requests detected by the WAF.
+* Monitoring for the increased level of malicious requests detected by the Wallarm nodes.
 This trigger may signal one of the following potential problems:

-    * You are under attack and the WAF is successfully blocking malicious requests.
+    * You are under attack and the Wallarm node is successfully blocking malicious requests.
 You may consider reviewing the detected attacks and manually blacklist (block) reported attacker IP addresses.
-    * You have an increased level of false positive attacks detected by the WAF.
+    * You have an increased level of false positive attacks detected by the Wallarm nodes.
 You may consider escalating this to the [Wallarm technical support team](mailto:support@wallarm.com) or manually [mark the requests as false positives](../user-guides/events/false-attack.md).
     * If you have have the [blacklisting trigger](../user-guides/triggers/trigger-examples.md#blacklist-ip-if-4-or-more-attack-vectors-are-detected-in-1-hour) active but still receive alerts about an increased level of attacks, then the alert may signal that the trigger is not working as expected.

     [See the configured trigger example →](../user-guides/triggers/trigger-examples.md#slack-notification-if-2-or-more-sqli-hits-are-detected-in-one-minute)